 - The RCA is responsible for investigating animal bites and for the proper management of the biting animal.

 What happens to the animal that bites someone?

 - Dog and Cats (Domestic)

-Regardless of vaccination status, the dog or cat must be quarantined for ten days or humanely destroyed.
-If humanly destroyed, the brain must not be damaged as it must be submitted to a rabies laboratory for testing.
-If the animal is to be quarantined, the ten day observation period begins on the day the bite occurred.
+Regardless of vaccination status, the dog or cat must be quarantined for 10 days or humanely destroyed.
+If humanely destroyed, the brain must not be damaged as it must be submitted to a rabies laboratory for testing.
+If the animal is to be quarantined, the 10-day observation period begins on the day the bite occurred.